 Soil blocks are, well, blocks of soil.
 Small, compressed blocks of soil in which seeds are started to be more precise.
 With soil blocks, no pots are used.
 A tool, appropriately called a Soil Block Maker, is used to make the soil block.
-Soil blocks are new to me this year, and Potting Blocks Co. was kind enough to send a set to me for my use and for review.

 It is my understanding that soil blocks are better for plants as well.
 Plants do not get root bound like they do in a pot, and transplant shock is reduced.